Fortive Corp Annual Shareholders Meeting Transcript

 Operator

-Welcome to the 2020 Annual Meeting for Fortive Corporation.
-Our host for today's call is Alan Spoon, Chairman.
+Welcome to the 2021 Annual Meeting of Shareholders of Fortive Corporation.
+Our host for today's call is Alan Spoon, Chairman of the Board.
 (Operator Instructions)

 I will now turn the call over to your host, Mr. Spoon.
 You may begin, sir.